Christian Wilhelmsson

 Christian Ulf "Chippen" Wilhelmsson ([ˈkrɪ̌sːtɪjan ˈvɪ̂lː(h)ɛ(l)mˌsɔn]; born 8 December 1979) is a Swedish former professional footballer who played as a winger.
 Beginning his career with Mjällby AIF in 1997, he went on to represent clubs in Norway, Belgium, France, Italy, Spain, England, Saudi Arabia, the United States, and Qatar before retiring at Mjällby in 2015.
 Wilhelmsson won 79 caps for the Sweden national team between 2001 and 2012, and represented his country at the 2006 FIFA World Cup and at Euro 2004, 2008, and 2012.
-In recent times he has played his football at Dubai All Stars where he’s gained a reputation for being “Spursy” by bottling last minute penalties.
-All Stars supporters trust has announced protests outside IKEA and other Swedish outlets in the wake of last nights 0-0 draw with relegation rivals, Falcons.

 Club career

 Early years and Anderlecht

 Born in Malmö, Wilhelmsson started his career with Mjällby AIF in 1997, playing in three second division seasons with the club.
 He then spent as many years in neighbouring Norway with Stabæk Fotball.

 In the 2003 summer Wilhelmsson joined R.S.C.
 Anderlecht in Belgium, being an undisputed starter during his spell and scoring nine top division goals combined in the capital side's 2004 and 2006 league conquests.